| ๐ Alain’s Holdings โ May 20, 2026 | ||||

 Nvidia

-Closed up 1.73% during the session, then surged ~5% after hours on a massive beat: $81.62B revenue (+77% YoY), EPS $1.87, data center $75.2B, gross margin 75%.
-Q2 guide of $89–$93B crushed the $87.4B consensus.
-The AI capex supercycle is intact.
+Gained 1.73% during the session, then surged ~5% after hours on a massive beat: $81.62B revenue (+77% YoY), EPS $1.87, data center $75.2B, gross margin held at 75%.
+Q2 guidance of $89.18โ$92.82B crushed the $87.4B consensus.
+The AI capex supercycle โ powered by $725B+ in 2026 hyperscaler spending โ is not slowing.
+Blackwell is in full ramp.
+Vera Rubin samples are already in customer hands.

-Energy sector broadly
+XLE ยท Energy sector

 Energy stocks

 The reversal: The Dow climbed 1.31%, fueled by strong momentum and retook the 50,000 level.
 The S&P 500 added 1.08% and the Nasdaq rose 1.17%.
-Energy (−2.08%), Staples (−0.52%), and Health Care (−0.07%) were the only declining sectors.
+Energy (โ2.08%), Staples (โ0.52%), and Health Care (โ0.07%) were the only declining sectors.
 The Globe and Mail

 Nvidia: Nvidia reported Q1 revenue of $81.62 billion vs $79.19 billion expected, adjusted EPS of $1.87 vs ~$1.77 expected, data center revenue of $75.2 billion, and gross margin of 75%.
 Q2 revenue guidance came in at $89.18 to $92.82 billion, well above the $87.36 billion consensus.
 Shares jumped roughly 5% after hours.
 MoneyCheckThe Globe and Mail

 Airlines: United Airlines Holdings was the S&P 500’s top performer at +10.01%, followed by Delta Air Lines at +9.39% and Southwest at +6.29%.
-Trump told reporters talks were in their “final stages,” while the immediate drop in crude eased pressure on fuel-sensitive industries — U.S. airlines saw fuel expenses spike 56.4% in March, reaching $5.06 billion.
+Trump told reporters talks were in their “final stages,” while the immediate drop in crude eased pressure on fuel-sensitive industries โ U.S. airlines saw fuel expenses spike 56.4% in March, reaching $5.06 billion.
 The Globe and MailThe Sunday Guardian

 Target: Target posted earnings and revenue that beat Wall Street expectations, with net sales growing more than 6% year-over-year.
-Same-store sales jumped 5.6% — its first positive same-store sales number in five quarters.
+Same-store sales jumped 5.6% โ its first positive same-store sales number in five quarters.
 Net sales hit $25.4 billion, a 6.7% increase from a year ago, and Target raised its full-year sales outlook.

 Other Stock Market blog posts